evanvolgas/reflectedintelligence/_posts/2025-05-03-reflective-intelligence-in-llms.md

         return False  # For demonstration, assume solutions fail until last attempt
 ```

 **Performance Trade-offs**: Reflexion's memory component introduces minimal overhead during inference but requires maintaining state between interactions.
 The major cost comes from multiple solution attempts—potentially multiplying computational costs by the number of attempts (typically 2-5x).
-However, unlike pure reflection, these costs are distributed across multiple interactions rather than within a single response [2].
+However, unlike pure reflection, these costs are distributed across multiple interactions rather than within a single response[^2].

 ### Constitutional AI: Self-Guidance by Principles

-Constitutional AI (Bai et al., 2022) [3] aims to align language models with human values by using a written constitution of principles.
+Constitutional AI (Bai et al., 2022)[^3] aims to align language models with human values by using a written constitution of principles.
 The model critiques and improves its own outputs based on these principles, such as "be helpful" and "avoid harmful content."

 The approach avoids the need for human-labeled reward data by having the AI generate both the critique and the improved answer.
 This is then used to train a reward model and fine-tune the system.
 The resulting model is more aligned without being evasive.
 It's not purely emergent — the process requires a reinforcement learning phase guided by the AI-generated feedback (RLAIF).

 **Accessible Analogy**: Constitutional AI functions similarly to a self-editing writer who has internalized a specific style guide.
 Before submitting work, they review their draft against these guidelines, identify violations, and revise accordingly—all without requiring external editors.

 **Performance Trade-offs**: Constitutional AI's impact on inference is minimal once the model is trained, as the reflection process is embedded in the weights rather than performed at runtime.
 However, the training process itself is computationally intensive, typically requiring 2-3x the resources of standard supervised fine-tuning.
-The main trade-off is between alignment quality and training cost [3].
+The main trade-off is between alignment quality and training cost[^3].

 ### RLHF: Reinforcement Learning from Human Feedback